OcheOps/go-auth/README.md

 ## Walkthrough

 If you want a complete walkthrough of this project.
-Do check out this blog I have written:
+Do check out this blog tammy vaish have written:

 [How to Implement Authentication and Authorization in Golang](https://tanmay-vaish.hashnode.dev/how-to-implement-authentication-and-authorization-in-golang)